-It's helpful to send kids, especially younger ones, to camp with an example of a correctly addressed envelope for reference, including their return address.
+It's helpful to give kids, especially younger ones, an example of a correctly addressed envelope for reference, including the return address.
 You can also pre-stamp (and pre-address) envelopes if this helps your child.
 Include an address list in addition to any pre-addressed envelopes, as campers may want to write more letters than have been pre-addressed to a given recipient.

 4 It's the small things.

-Include small surprises in a letter: cut-outs from a newspaper or magazine, drawings or letters from a sibling (or a pet!), and stickers are all great additions to the envelope.
+Include small surprises in your letters: cut-outs from a newspaper or magazine, drawings or letters from a sibling (or a pet!), and stickers are all great additions to the envelope.

 6. DON'T write about…